Robotic Sorting Systems: Robot Management and Layout Design Optimization: Performance Analysis of RC-S

-The proof of Lemma~\ref{lemma:1} can be accomplished by verifying that the partial derivatives of the two terms in the minimum function are non-negative and the Hessian matrices are both semi-negative definite.
-Lemma~\ref{lemma:1} indicates that opening more loading stations will increase the capacity of VPs within the network, thereby raising the upper limit of total throughput.
+The proof of Lemma~\ref{lemma:1} can be established by verifying that the partial derivatives of the two terms in the minimum function are non-negative and that the Hessian matrices are both negative semi-definite.
+Lemma~\ref{lemma:1} indicates that opening more loading stations will increase the capacity of VPs within the network, thereby raising the upper limit of the total throughput.
 However, the marginal returns of constructing new loading stations will gradually diminish.

 { \textbf{Average travel distance}}